 Transfer the bowl back to the stand mixer and using the whisk attachment beat for about 7 minutes until white and fluffy.
 Switch out the whisk attachment for the paddle attachment (you want to try and take some of the air out now) and slowly add the butter 1 tablespoon at a time ensuring the butter is well mixed before adding in the next piece.
 Once it is thick and fluffy, add the vanilla extract and turn it down to a low speed and mix for a minute or two to get even more of the air out.

 To assemble the cake, place the first layer of cake on your serving dish.
 Divide the ganache in two and put spread half evenly over the first layer.
 Put the second cake layer and then the remaining half of the ganache.
 Top this with the third cake layer.

 Using a small amount of the Swiss meringue, cover the cake very lightly.
 This is the crumb coat and the cake should still be visible through the icing.
 Then put the cake in the fridge for at least 30 minutes to firm up.
 Then cover the cake with the remaining frosting and evenly spread it around the sides and the top using a spatula or cake scraper.
 I also find using a cake wheel very useful here.
 Decorate as you desire.

-I decorated this cake with a few wildflower leaves, Penny Gums and babies breathe because I love the look for a wedding.
+I decorated this cake with a few wildflower leaves, Penny Gums and babies breathe because I love the look of a wedding.
 A few thin olive leaves on the branch would also be lovely.
-For the wedding I’m going to use a few pieces of foliage form the bride’s table arrangement and bouquet so that everything matches.
+For the wedding, I’m going to use a few pieces of foliage from the bride’s table arrangement and bouquet so that everything matches.